By Gerald F. Moore, MD

 Atlas of the Musculoskeletal Examination provides physicians with the most appropriate tests, concisely explaining what to look for and when to treat.
 General principles are initially discussed.
 Subsequent chapters focus on particular body areas: the upper extremities (shoulder, elbow, wrist, hand/fingers), gait and spine, and the lower extremities (hip, knee, ankle, foot/toes).

 Each description is accompanied by an illustration of the test or condition under discussion.
 Range of motion is demonstrated for all joints.
 Examples of specific disease processes are provided, especially when testing procedures are of value.
 Soft tissue diseases receive special emphasis.

-The first volume in the new ACP Clinical Skills series, Atlas of the Musculoskeletal Examination, is an essential volume for the practicing physician.
+Atlas of the Musculoskeletal Examination, is an essential volume for the practicing physician.

 - 113 pages, 2003, softcover